Povstalec/StargateJourney/computercraft/stargate-interface.md

 the Stargate will not be able to form a connection with the address on the blacklist.
 That being said, the Stargate can't dial the address or accept a connection from the blacklisted address.

+The added address can be either private or public.
+By default, the address is added as private.
+Private addresses cannot be listed, but they are still being blacklisted and can be removed with [removeFromBlacklist(address)](#removeFromBlacklist).
+If an address is already listed and an attempt to add it again is made, with a different visibility, the specified visibility is applied and updated in the blacklist.

 {: .note }
 Blacklisting a 9-chevron address will block all 9-chevron address connections from/to that specific Stargate.
 However, a connection using a 7/8-chevron address